Using Watermarks to Protect Published Works

-When publishing your artwork online, you risk it being used without permission.
-A watermark is a common solution to this problem.
+When you publish your work on the internet, there is a risk of it being used without your permission.
+A common solution to this problem is using a watermark.

 Adding a watermark to your work

-In Clip Studio Paint, when you choose Export (Single Layer) or Export timelapse, you can add a watermark to your artwork and export it in a format ready for social media.
+In Clip Studio Paint, when you choose Export (Single Layer) or Export timelapse, you can add a watermark to your work and export it in a format that can be posted on social media, etc.

 1. Select the Export menu

 To export images, select the desired file format from the File Menu > Export (Single Layer).
-After you specify the save destination, the Export Settings dialog will appear.
+After you specify the save destination, the Export Settings dialog will be displayed.

-To export a Timelapse, select the File Menu > Timelapse > Export timelapse.
+To export a Timelapse video, select the File Menu > Timelapse > Export timelapse.

-① Watermark: You can apply any image as a watermark.
+(1) Watermark: You can set any image as a watermark.

-② Noise Pattern (Ver.3.1 and later): You can apply a noise pattern to your artwork.
+(2) Noise Pattern (Ver.3.1 and later): You can add a noise texture to your work.

 3. Set a watermark